 3. Pumpkin Oats

-I LOVE oatmeal in the cold weather.
-I should call my oatmeal “everything but the kitchen sink oats” because I add everything.
+I should call my oatmeal recipe “everything-but-the-kitchen-sink oats,” because I add everything.
 So why not pumpkin?
-For my pumpkin oats, I added pumpkin seeds, about ½ cup pumpkin puree, trail mix (any kind is awesome in oatmeal!), maple syrup, cooked apple, cinnamon and a pinch of nutmeg.
+For my pumpkin oats, I added ½ cup pumpkin puree, trail mix (any kind is awesome in oatmeal!), maple syrup, cooked apples, cinnamon, toasted pumpkin seeds, and a pinch of nutmeg.
 But the great thing about oatmeal is, you can add whatever you’d like…everything but the kitchen sink!

 Just like oatmeal, a quick and easy breakfast that keeps me full until lunch is Greek yogurt.
-I added a heaping tablespoon of pumpkin to my yogurt.
-You can add whatever else you have in your cabinets and enjoy with a cup of coffee or tea!
+I like to add a heaping tablespoon of pumpkin to it.
+Add whatever you have in your pantry, and pair with a cup of coffee or tea!
 You’ll see here I added pumpkin seeds I roasted with a little bit of cayenne and brown sugar.
-Drizzle some maple syrup on top for that cozy autumn flavor!
-I find this is a great after lunch treat too.
+Drizzle pure maple syrup on top for that cozy autumn flavor!
+I find this is a great after-lunch treat too.

 My friend told me this smoothie changed her life, and it’s true.
 It’s that good.
-I used this recipe, plus I added chia seeds (my friend’s suggestion).
+I used this recipe, plus I added chia seeds.
 I froze some of the pumpkin puree and added this instead of canned pumpkin.

 6. Pumpkin Pizza

 Homemade pizza is always a win.
-Making your own dough is really easy but you can buy dough at the store too.
+Making your own dough is really easy, but you can buy dough at the grocery store too.
 I like pesto on my pumpkin pizza, instead of a tomato sauce.
-When pureeing the pumpkin, leave a few big chunks instead of completely pureeing smooth, it makes for a better topping.
-I also added red onion, roasted garlic, goat cheese, parmigiano reggiano, and fresh arugula and balsamic vinegar once it was out of the oven.
+When pureeing the pumpkin, leave a few big chunks instead of completely pureeing smooth.
+It gives better texture as a topping.
+I also added red onion, roasted garlic, goat cheese, Parmigiano Reggiano, fresh arugula and balsamic vinegar once it was out of the oven.
 Not in the mood for pizza?
 Add it to a pasta dish!